 We are a registered charity.

-We welcome people who want to learn about sustainable living, Permaculture, food growing, woodland work, and building.
-We need help with a wide variety of tasks and projects towards creating our vision.
-There is a comfortable double room in the house for an individual, couple, or friends sharing, and meals are prepared and eaten with us.
-Work is mostly in the vegetable, forest gardens and woodland (around 6 hours 5 day week with 2 days off by mutual agreement) and some help with houshold chores appreciated.
-Prefer stays of 3 weeks or more with a 1 week review.
+We welcome people who genuinely want to learn about sustainable living, Permaculture, food growing, and woodland work.
+We need help with a variety of tasks and projects towards creating our vision.
+There's a comfortable double room in the house for an individual, couple, or friends sharing, and meals are prepared and eaten with us, and you'll be living as part of the household.
+Work is mostly in the vegetable, forest gardens and woodland (around 6 hours 5 day week with 2 days off by mutual agreement) plus help with cooking, baking and washing up.
+Prefer minimum stays of 3 weeks (with a 1 week trial period).
 We keep hens and eat as much organic and home grown veggie food as possible.
 There is no village close by, but Inverness and other towns are reachable by bus.

 |Preview host||20 acre croft in a quiet location where we like help with a wide range of jobs including all aspects of growing vegetables for a veg box delivery round, lambing (April), firewood, tree planting, fencing, building (winter), animals (cattle, bees, sheep, hens), & machinery maintenance. |